openshift/openshift-origin-design/web-console/knikubevirt/vm-details/vm-boot-order/vm-boot-order.md

 ## Removing source items
 The user can remove an item from the list by clicking on the 'remove' icon at the left of each item.
 By doing so, the user will be adding it to the available sources inventory.
-The 'Remove' icone will be available for all items if the list contains more than one items. in case of only one item, the 'Remove' action will be substracted.
+The 'Remove' icone will be available for all items.

 ## Drag & drop source items
 ![Add available source](img/C1-2-0.jpg)